kataras/build-a-better-web-together/plugin-oauth.md

 	providerIndex := &ProviderIndex{Providers: keys, ProvidersMap: m}

-	// set a  login success handler( you can use more than one handler)
+	// set a login success handler (you can use more than one handler)
-	// if user succeed to logged in
+	// if the user succeed to logged in
-	// client comes here from: localhost:3000/config.RouteName/lowercase_provider_name/callback 's first handler, but the  previous url is the localhost:3000/config.RouteName/lowercase_provider_name authentication.Success(func(ctx *iris.Context) {
+	// client comes here from: localhost:3000/config.RouteName/lowercase_provider_name/callback 's first handler,
+	// but the previous url is the localhost:3000/config.RouteName/lowercase_provider_name authentication.Success(func(ctx *iris.Context) {
 		// if user couldn't validate then server sends StatusUnauthorized, which you can handle by:  authentication.Fail OR iris.OnError(iris.StatusUnauthorized, func(ctx *iris.Context){}) user := authentication.User(ctx)